Fee Waiver Form: For current and future students, please email Mr. EJ if you believe you are eligible for a Fee Waiver.

 What is the SAT?
 The SAT is an entrance exam used for college admissions in the United States

-The SAT is a 3 hour 50 minute exam (including an optional essay which takes 50 minutes), consisting of four sections The Format of the SAT: Evidence - Based Reading & Writing - This section consists of both Reading and Writing 1.
+The SAT is a 3 hour 50 minute exam (including an optional essay which takes 50 minutes), consisting of four sections. *Beginning in January 2024, the SAT will be an online test The Format of the SAT: Evidence - Based Reading & Writing - This section consists of both Reading and Writing 1.
 Reading- This portion of the exam is timed for 65 minutes.
 52 standard multiple-choice questions Things tested on the Reading section: a) Command of Evidence b) Words in Context c) Analysis in History/Social Studies and in Science

 2. Writing- This portion of the exam is timed for 35 minutes.
 44 standard multiple-choice questions Things tested on the Writing section: a) Command of Evidence b) Words in Context c) Analysis in History/Social Studies and in Science d) Expressions of Ideas e) Standard English Conventions The Evidence - Based Reading & Writing totals 100 minutes Mathematics- This section consists of both the Calculator and no-Calculator section 3.
 Calculator Math Portion - This portion of the exam is timed for 55 minutes.
 30 standard multiple-choice questions & 8 grid-in questions